 The Belwood Lake Sailing Club is a group of family-oriented sailing, paddling and outdoor enthusiasts who come from a wide area and all walks of life.
+The club is a not-for profit corporation and is a member of Ontario Sailing.

 The club is located on a lovely four acre site on Belwood Lake, a reservoir managed by the Grand River Conservation Authority (GRCA), about 4 km east of Fergus.
 There is a clubhouse with sail and gear storage, washrooms with hot and cold running water, a kitchen, picnic tables, shaded picnic area, childrens’ play area, and boat and car parking.